rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Given that different people use the term 'tool AI' in somewhat different ways, I will stick with the verbose purely deontological AI from here on.

 Note that purely deontological AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] This means that purely deontological AIs can appear very agentic.
 For instance, consider a purely deontological AI which just cares about imitating the actions of a human.
 For a more absurd example, consider an AI which only cares about imitating what its actions would be if it were a consequentialist.
 For a competent imitator, this the _same_ as being a consequentialist.
 So wait!
 Why have we bothered with defining this class of AIs if it practically includes consequentialists anyway!?
 Well, this come down to why the intentions of AIs matter at all.
-Intentions determine behavior when out of distribution for intelligent and robustly capable agents. _(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so we shouldn't care as much about that for x-risk)_ For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a correlated feature and then purse that feature when out of distribution instead of the reward from the original environment.
-There are also more arcane considerations like deceptive alignment which can leverage slight distributional differences into unsafety failures.[^indist] _(TODO: maybe better justify that intentions determine generalization or link something?
-Possibly I should just state this less confidently: I'm not that confident this is true in a deep sense.)_
+Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents. _(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so we shouldn't care as much about that for x-risk)_ For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a feature correlated with the reward and then purse that feature when out-of-distribution instead of the reward from the original environment.
+There are also more arcane considerations like deceptive alignment which can leverage slight distributional differences into safety failures.[^indist] _(TODO: maybe better justify that intentions determine generalization or link something?
+Possibly I should just state this less
+confidently: I'm not that confident this is true in a deep sense.)_

-So there can be purely deontological AIs which act like consequentialist agents in their training environments, but we generally expect them to act less like consequentialist agents on out of distribution inputs.
+So there can be purely deontological AIs which act like consequentialist agents in their training environments, but we generally expect them to act less like consequentialist agents on out-of-distribution inputs.
 In general, I would be Very Surprised if a purely deontological AI caused existential catastrophe in a bid for power without having been trained explicitly to do so.
 It is isn't agency which scares us: it's generalizing agency.